CS-SI/stac-fastapi-eodag/README.md

 By default, the EODAG HTTP server runs at port 8000.

-## Docker
+## Run in a container

-To run the server using Docker:
+To run the server as a container:

-1. Build the Docker image:
+1. Build the container image:

 ```bash
    docker build -t eodag-fastapi .